Yive/YivesMirror/README.md

 1. Install dependencies with `shards install`
 2. Build executables with `shards build`
-3. Create and migrate your database with `bin/amber db create migrate`.
-Also see [creating the database](https://docs.amberframework.org/amber/guides/create-new-app#creating-the-database).
-4. Start Amber server with `bin/amber watch`
+3. Start Amber server with `bin/amber watch`

 If the above doesn't work for you:

-1. Follow the quickstar guide for [Amber](https://docs.amberframework.org/amber/getting-started/quick-start).
+1. Follow the quick start guide for [Amber](https://docs.amberframework.org/amber/getting-started/quick-start).
 2. Install dependencies with `shards install`
 3. Run either `amber watch` or `crystal build ./src/yives_mirror.cr`